Art & Creative Media, Bachelor of Fine Arts

 What makes studying Creative Arts at CSU Pueblo special?

-As a part of the Department of Art & Creative Media, you will explore new ways to communicate where scholars, artists, and designers come together to navigate change and challenge conventions.
-We understand that a collaborative community is a key to unlocking many pathways toward careers in the creative industries.
+As a part of the Department of Art & Creative Media, you will explore new ways to communicate in an environment in which scholars, artists, and designers come together to navigate change and challenge conventions.
+We understand that a collaborative community is a key to unlocking many pathways in life and in careers in the creative industries.

 Our rigorous integrated approach to learning dissolves boundaries between disciplines and empowers students to shape their own creative voice.
 We are committed to developing a community of creative professionals who will have an impact on the world.